 Teaching and learning in geography is often based through enquiry-based activities to promote independent learning.
 Children are given increased opportunities to formulate appropriate geographical questions, develop research skills and evaluate a range of materials to inform opinions.
 These skills provide children to strengthen their understanding and skill of geographical enquiry.
 Children are encouraged to use geographical vocabulary to support their reasoning skills.
 Wherever possible, children are involved in “real” geography.
 Teachers use the school environment and the local area to support teaching and learning of mapping skills, physical geography and human geography.

-Below is an overview of Geography covered at Rowlatts Hill Primary Academy
+Below is an overview of Geography covered at Rowlatts Mead Primary Academy

 Who/ what lives in the woods?